-Could the generic text on your button or contact link on your form be the factor that’s driving down conversions?
-Or perhaps the color of your contact button causes it to blend in with the rest of your website?
+Could the generic text on your button or contact link be the factor that’s driving down conversions?
+Or perhaps the color of your contact button blends with the rest of your website and is too hard to read?
 Test the color and text of your call-to-action or submit button to see if your conversion rates differ.
 Try changing your formal ‘Contact Us’ text to ‘Get in Touch!’, or use a contrasting accent color on the form button to attract more submissions.
-A word of caution, though – only change one element at a time (text or color) so that you can track which change truly had an impact.

 Track and analyze changes

 All of these changes will be hard to measure if you don’t have enough information to see what’s working!
-Tracking the number of inquiries you receive each month is easy enough to analyze, but then you’ll only be looking at one piece of the puzzle.
-It’s also important to use Google Analytics or other website analytics platforms (sometimes offered with your web-hosting platform) to track how many visitors you receive, how long they’re staying on your website, and how many pages they visit before submitting an inquiry or leaving your website.
-Keeping an eye on all of these things will help you understand the behavior of your website visitors and make changes that will improve your conversion rates and time on site.
+Tracking the number of inquiries you receive each month is easy enough to analyze, but that’s only looking at one piece of the puzzle.
+It’s important to also use Google Analytics or another website analytics platform to track how many visitors you receive, how long they’re staying on your website, and how many pages they visit before submitting an inquiry or leaving your website.
+Keeping an eye on all of these things will help you understand the behavior of your website visitors to make changes that will improve conversion rates and increase time on the site.

-Every website is different, and it may take some time to find the right combination to work for you.
-Remember to give it time – you likely won’t see changes in leads overnight, but that doesn’t mean your updates aren’t working!
-You can always ask for feedback from your friends and industry peers, or ask a client to explain what they did or didn’t like during their research.
+Every website is different, and it may take some time to find the right combination that works, but just give it some time.
+You aren’t likely to see changes in leads overnight, but that doesn’t mean your updates aren’t working!
+You can always ask for feedback from friends and industry peers, or ask a client to explain what they did or didn’t like during their research.
 Happy optimizing!